Signed in as:

 filler@godaddy.com

-Use Full time Realtors.
+We recommend using Full time Realtors.
+Always ask if the broker has another job.
+Some part time brokers do not do enough business to understand the nuances of the contracts and the process.
+This lack of understanding can cause conflict and hardship for all parties .
 While many part time brokers are good people, would you want a part time financial planner to give you advice on your 401k?
-With a house likely one of your biggest investments it warrants a full-time professional working for you.
+With your house likely one of your biggest investments we believe it warrants a full-time professional working for you.
 At Atomic Realty we take your investment seriously, we sell homes full-time for a living, not as a hobby or some "mad money" for the next vacation.

 Prequal: Prior to making an offer, get a prequalification or preapproval letter from your bank.
 Usually, Sellers will not accept an offer without a “prequal” letter.